DSC-CSUF/api-workshop/README.md

 `git clone https://github.com/DSC-CSUF/api-workshop.git`

-## For students using Tuffix/Mac, use the following commands to view your update your browser while you code
+## For students using Tuffix/Mac/Linux, use the following commands to view your update your browser while you code

 * ### Install *browser-sync* using this command at the command line:

   * `sudo npm install -g browser-sync`

-## After broswer-sync is installed, use the `browser-sync` to view your project on google chrome
+* ### After browser-sync is installed, use this command to view your project on Google Chrome.
+ * `browser-sync start --server --browser "Google Chrome" --files "stylesheets/*.css, *.html"`

+ * ### If Chrome is your default browser, then use this
+  * `browser-sync start --server --files "stylesheets/*.css, *.html"`

+  ## For students using Windows, after you download this repository on your computer, you should be able to view your project on chrome by clicking index (which is your index.html):